2003 Mutua Madrileña Masters Madrid – Singles

 Juan Carlos Ferrero defeated Nicolás Massú in the final, 6-3, 6-4, 6-3 to win the singles tennis title at the 2003 Madrid Open.
+It was his only title won as the reigning world No. 1 player.

-Andre Agassi was the reigning champion, but did not compete that year.
+Andre Agassi was the reigning champion, but did not compete this year.

 Seeds

 A champion seed is indicated in bold text while text in italics indicates the round in which that seed was eliminated.
 All sixteen seeds received a bye into the second round.